Page Content

 Surrounding EMS agencies

-In addition to providing online and offline medical direction to Mayo Clinic Ambulance Service, the EMS fellow will interact with several surrounding non-hospital affiliated EMS agencies and will choose one agency to serve as assistant medical director during fellowship.
-Fellows will interact with these smaller agencies by providing on-scene mutual-aid in the physician response vehicle, medical direction, responding to care feedback/patient follow-up requests, and education of crew members by teaching skills or topics.
+In addition to providing online and offline medical direction to Mayo Clinic Ambulance Service, EMS fellows work with surrounding EMS agencies.
+Fellows choose one non-hospital-affiliated agency to serve as an assistant medical director during the fellowship.
+They provide on-scene mutual aid in the physician response vehicle and offer medical direction.
+Fellows also respond to care feedback, patient follow-up requests, and educate crew members through skills training and topic-based instruction.

 Several ambulance and emergency vehicles parked in a line in a field.